 \subsection{The usual CTMC}

-In most applications in systems biology and physics, the numbers of molecules of each species in a CRN are random variable whose time evolution is modeled by a Continuous-Time Markov chain (CTMC).
+In most applications in systems biology and physics, the numbers of molecules of each species in a CRN are random processes whose time evolution is modeled by a Continuous-Time Markov chain (CTMC).
 Let

 be the random vector representing the molecular counts of the various species at time $t$.
-The process $(X(t))_{t\ge 0}$ is a Markov chain with jumps, for reactions $(\nu \to \nu')\in\mathcal{E}$ with $l=\nu'-\nu$
+The process $(X(t))_{t\ge 0}$ is a Markov chain with jumps, for reactions $(\nu, \nu')\in\mathcal{E}$ with $l=\nu'-\nu$